 BA: benzyladenine; PSI: photosystem I; WT: wild type

 Define nonstandard abbreviations when they are first mentioned in the text and abstract.

 The main headings within the text (Introduction, Materials and Methods, etc.) should be placed on separate lines with the first letters capitalized.
-First-level subheadings should follow title capitalization (example: Cytokinin, Dependent Signal Transduction) and be placed on separate lines.
-Second-level subheadings (i.e., headings running into a paragraph) should follow sentence capitalization (example: Plant material.).
+First- and second-level subheadings should follow sentence capitalization (example: Cytokinin, Dependent signal transduction) and be placed on separate lines.

 The introductory part of the article should explain its objective and cite relevant articles published previously.

 This section should include complete botanical names (genus, species, authority for the binomial, and, when appropriate, cultivar) for all plants studied.
 Following first mentions, generic names should be abbreviated to the initial except when confusion could arise by reference to genera with the same initial.
 Growth conditions must be described.
 Also new procedures should be described in sufficient detail to be repeated.
 A short description of other procedures should also be given.
 This section should also contain the names of the manufacturers (including country name) of materials and reagents.
 Statistical analysis of the results should be described.
 Identify the number of replications and the number of times individual experiments were duplicated.
 It should be clearly stated whether the standard deviation or the standard error is used.